xuankimtran/docs-1/pages/katalon-studio/docs/statements.md

 ## Looping Statements

-> Once a test step is added as any of the control statements, it will **not** be allowed to change it into another keyword.
+> Once a test step is added as any of the control statements, it is not allowed to change into another keyword.

 ### In Manual view